Ghost-Robotic/Caveborn/README.md

 ## Description
 Caveborn is a text based game where you explore caves, trade items and fight enemies!

+## Game Modes
+### Default
+- In the default game mode you must defeat all enemies to win the game

 ## How to play

 ### The Compass